sganz/yii2-advanced-api-template/README.md

 Licensing
 -------------------
-My work is licenced as WTFPL, which is NOT true for the original work which should remain as Nenad Zivkovic Licensed it.
+My work (Sandy Ganz) is licenced as WTFPL, which is NOT true for the original work which should remain as Nenad Zivkovic and possibly YiiSoft Licensed it.

 [![WTFPL](https://img.shields.io/badge/License-WTFPL-orange.svg)](http://www.wtfpl.net)
 [![Yii2](https://img.shields.io/badge/Powered_by-Yii_Framework-green.svg?style=flat)](http://www.yiiframework.com/)